TianpeiLuke/nlp-pipeline/slipbox/developer_prompts/validator_prompt.md

 [INJECT VALIDATION_CHECKLIST DOCUMENT HERE]

+### Standardization Rules

+[INJECT STANDARDIZATION_RULES DOCUMENT HERE]

 ## Instructions

-Perform a comprehensive validation of the implementation, focusing on the following areas:
+Perform a comprehensive validation of the implementation, with special emphasis on alignment rules, standardization compliance, and cross-component compatibility.
+Your assessment should prioritize these critical areas that ensure seamless pipeline integration.

+### Priority Assessment Areas (Critical Weight)

 1. **Script Implementation Validation**
    - Verify the script uses paths from the contract, not hardcoded paths